 Access to the finish stadium via the shuttle is free and picks up every five–10 minutes from parking lots located at the base of the mountain.
 Skiing and snowboarding to the event is dependent on weather conditions.
 Detailed directions and instructions can be found on the official Birds of Prey World Cup website.

 Who says boys get to have all the fun?
-Check out the women’s cup tour during the Nature Valley Aspen Winternational, also in November.
+Check out the women’s cup tour during the Nature Valley Aspen Winternational, Nov.
+29-30, 2014.

 Photos courtesy of Cody Downard/Beaver Creek Resort; Johnathan Selkowitz/Vail Valley Foundation; Johnathan Selkowitz/Vail Valley Foundation